Monketo/Vocab_scraper/README.md

 # scrapers
 Scraper of linguistic websites
-Was designed to scrape data in order to train defintion classificator
+Was designed to scrape data in order to train the defintion classificator